(All fields required)

 Specialized care for children with complex heart problems does not stop once your child’s heart condition is managed.

-The Heart Institute Neurodevelopmental Clinic (HI NDC), directed by Dr. Haleh Heydarian, MD, is one of only a few programs in the country that provides individualized care designed to maximize your child’s future.
+The Heart Institute Neurodevelopmental and Educational Clinic (NDEC), directed by Dr. Haleh Heydarian, MD, is one of only a few programs in the country that provides individualized care designed to maximize your child’s future.

 Research shows that children with complex heart problems are at a greater risk for neurodevelopment issues when compared to heart-healthy children.
 Many of these children experience one or more mild deficits across a range of areas.
-The HI NDC can help with:
+The NDEC can help with:

 Identifying these problems as early as possible allows children to gain access to beneficial supports while they are young, and builds a solid foundation for later learning and future success.